by TdB Labs

 Please send an e-mail to email@example.com if you would like to receive a quote, place a bulk order or if you wish to place your order manually.

 FITC-Q-dextran is a positively charged polysaccharide labelled with FITC.
 Unlike DEAE-dextrans, Q-dextrans will be charged over a wide range of pH (pH 4-10).
-These products will have a much stronger net charge than corresponding DEAE-dextrans and thus give enhanced responses in systems where this effect is important.
-All batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
-TdB Labs produces a FITC-Q-dextran with a molecular weight of 10 kDa.
-FITC-Q-dextran is supplied as a yellow powder.
+These products will have a much stronger net charge than the corresponding DEAE-dextrans and thus will give enhanced responses in systems where this effect is important.
+All the batches are checked for molecular weight, degree of substitution, loss on drying and free FITC.
+TdB Labs produces FITC-Q-dextran at a molecular weight of 10 kDa that is supplied as a yellow powder.

 Can’t find what you are looking for?
 We can always produce a customised product for you.